ROMILLAKHANI256/GAM-531-Assignment-03/Readme.md

-# OpenGL Setup & First Render – Assignment 2(Updated)
+# Assignment 3: Rendering a 3D Cube
 ##  Overview
 This project is a simple OpenGL setup using **C# with OpenTK**.
-It opens a blank window and renders a basic **2D rectangle** in the center of the screen.
+It opens a blank window and renders a basic **3D rectangle** in the center of the screen.